TheAurange/series-finale-date/README.md

 # series-finale-date
-Grabs every color from a picture.
+Obtain the finale date for a series.
 Author: Aurange

 Interactive Version: